 - The Ojibwa Dance Drum: its History and Construction by Thomas Vennum

-- One Native Life, Indian Horse by Richard Wagamese
+- Medicine Walk and Indian Horse by Richard Wagamese

 - Strength of the Earth: Ojibwe Uses of Native Plants, Chippewa Customs by Frances Densmore

 - Te Bwe Win: Truth by Ron Geyshick